Seven-month programme

 Are lunch or travel expenses provided?

-Lunch and/or refreshments will be provided for sessions which take place in person.
-Unfortunately we’re unable to reimburse travel expenses.
+Refreshments will be provided for sessions which take place in person.
+Unfortunately we’re unable to provide lunch or reimburse travel expenses.

 What happens once the programme is complete?